Skip to main content

 --no-browser and readiness synchronization

 --no-browser only disables browser launch.
-It does not block external runners until production startup is usable.
+It does not block external runners until the production build finishes.
+For production-oriented Playwright, continuous integration (CI), and AI workflows:

 1. run extension start --no-browser as the producer process